UNIVERSITY CATALOG: 2024-2025

 National Council of Licensure Examination (NCLEX) Credit

 Students in the RN-BSN or the Collaborative programs may automatically receive 15 units of NCLEX credit after: Successfully completing NURS 303 Introduction to Professional Nursing.
-Proof of passing the NCLEX exam as demonstrated via verification through the Department of Consumer Affairs License Search, or the candidate’s state equivalent.
+Proof of passing the NCLEX examination as demonstrated via verification through the Department of Consumer Affairs License Search, or the candidate’s state equivalent.